 • When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
 If you overpay your copayment, we will reimburse you.
-Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
+Either we will forward a check to you in the amount of your overpayment, or we will offset future copayments.
 If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
-If a state paid on your behalf, we may make payment directly to the state.
-Please contact Member Services if you have questions (phone numbers are printed on the back cover of this booklet).
+If a state paid on your behalf, we may make the payment directly to the state.
+Please contact Member Services if you have questions.